The 12 best things to do in Sitges

 A landscape photo of the Church of Sant Bartomeu & Santa Tecla in Sitges

-4. Wonder around the Palau de Maricel
+4. Wander around the Palau de Maricel

 Maricel Palace was built between 1913 and 1918 in ‘Noucentista’ architectural style.
 It has a very interesting history and remarkable design.
 It was built by the American art collector Charles Deering as his residence and a place to store his art collections.